jieyang-lab/jieyang-lab.github.io/_posts/2024-04-04-Jie-is-featured-in-the-Thermo-Fisher-Cryo-EM-webinar-series.md

 title: Jie is featured by the Thermo Fisher Cryo-EM webinar series
 layout: single
 author: yang-jie
-excerpt: Jie talked about the imapct of cryo-EM in gaining mechanistic insights into physiopatholigcally important protein targets.
+excerpt: Jie talked about the imapct of Cryo-EM in gaining mechanistic insights into protein targets that are important in health and disease.
 tags:
   - meta
 ---